Biden, Trump Clash On Eve Of Midterms Set To Upend Washington - UrduPoint

 That would raise questions over everything from climate crisis policies, which the president will be laying out at the COP27 conference in Egypt this week, to Ukraine, where Republicans are reluctant to maintain the current rate of US financial and military support.

-While insisting he supports Ukraine's struggle, McCarthy told CNN there could be no "blank check" -- a nod to the isolationist, far-right Trump wing of his party and a signal likely sending shivers through Kyiv.
+While insisting he supports Ukraine's struggle, McCarthy told CNN there could be no "blank check" -- a nod to the isolationist Trump wing of his party and a signal likely sending shivers through Kyiv.

+Adding to tensions -- and a reminder of Moscow's murky role throughout Trump-era US politics -- Kremlin-connected oligarch Yevgeny Prigozhin boasted that Russia was trying to tilt the outcome.

+White House Press Secretary Karine Jean-Pierre, however, dismissed Prigozhin's statement as "not surprising," while also reassuring voters that law enforcement has not identified any "specific, credible threats" to election security from domestic sources.

 Popular former president Barack Obama and other Democratic stars have been racing from campaign to campaign in hopes of seeing off the predicted Republican "red wave."
 But the political landscape has been tilting away from Democrats since the summer, as Republican messaging about high inflation, crime and illegal immigration overwhelmed the incumbents.

-"This is going to be a wake-up call to President Biden," was the bullish weekend prediction of Glenn Youngkin, Virginia's Republican governor and a rising star being touted as a possible party alternative to Trump in 2024.

-The Senate is more of a toss-up but Democratic hopes of keeping the upper chamber, which they currently only barely control thanks to the tiebreaking vote from Vice President Kamala Harris, hang in the balance.
+The Senate is more of a toss-up but Democratic hopes of keeping the upper chamber, which they currently only barely control thanks to the tiebreaking vote from Vice President Kamala Harris, look fragile.

 Dave Wasserman of the nonpartisan Cook Political Report told MSNBC there could be a Republican gain of 15-25 House seats, while "Republicans might gain the one seat they need to win control of the Senate."
 Races in Pennsylvania, Nevada, Arizona, Georgia, Wisconsin, New Hampshire and Ohio have narrowed to projected photo finishes, and any one of them could swing the balance of power.